Why Get Involved with Advocacy?

 It’s Your Right as a Citizen

 You have the right to make your concerns known to elected officials.
 You can do this by writing a letter, making a phone call, or meeting one-on-one with a public official.
 The most important element in influencing public policy is sincerity and belief in what you want to happen.
-If your members of Congress and state legislators don’t hear from you, they won’t know you care about an issue.
+If your members of Congress don’t hear from you, they won’t know you care about an issue.

 It’s Your Responsibility as a Scientist